 ♀ At the best of times I do not preach at the altar of Oprah but where we do joyfully coexist is in our love for Maya Angelou.
 An angel walked on earth and her name was Maya Angelou, this is what I believe to be true.
 I so revere her that in all probability no one would actually get fed at this dinner because I would want to stay engulfed in her embrace the whole evening.
 Ms Maya came into my life when as a teen I read ‘I Know Why the Caged Bird Sings’ which is an autobiographical account of the first 17 years of her life.
 In the years since I have voraciously read much of her work.
 This woman lived.

 Having survived sexual abuse as a child, she would eventually become an author, poet and activist as well as a mother after having worked as a prostitute, fry cook, dancer, performer and journalist.
-Her participation in the civil rights movement saw her work with both Martin Luther King Jr. and Malcolm X and what these men never got to see – she lived to see an African American be President in the country of her birth AND not only did she live the most extraordinary life, she was blessed with the gift of storytelling… the voice, the cadence, the words, the grace when she spoke it was with her heart and her soul AND as if all this didn’t already qualify her as the perfect dinner guest, she is one classy broad, one you could easily see yourself having a glass of whisky with.
+Her participation in the civil rights movement saw her work with both Martin Luther King Jr. and Malcolm X and what these men never got to see – she lived to see an African American be President in the country of her birth AND not only did she live the most extraordinary life, she was blessed with the gift of storytelling… that voice, that cadence, those words, the grace, when Ms Maya spoke it was with her heart and her soul AND as if all this didn’t already qualify her as the perfect dinner guest, she is one classy broad, one you could easily see yourself having a glass of whisky with.
 I describe myself as a lover of words, a history buff and an activist and as such Ms Maya has been an invaluable teacher to me.
 Oh to hear her velvety voice in person…

 ♀ Then there is Queen Elizabeth I my favourite historical figure.
 During her reign Elizabeth was able to establish stability and economic growth in England, fashion her kingdom into a major world power, nurture the idea of nationalism and champion the arts (this was the time of Shakespeare and Marlowe).
 She achieved all this being a woman at a time when women were seen as weak creatures of vanity lacking in intelligence.
 Today the idea of feminism and equality is topic du jour but can you imagine being the Queen of England in the 16th – 17th century successfully exercising your power in a man’s world AND of course I would have to ask if was she really the Virgin Queen?
 Why she was if she was?
 If I had a court full of men at my disposal there is no way I would stay chaste.
 It would be such a terrible waste no?